 E-3 visas may be issued for up to two years.
 There is no limit on extensions.

 Spouses and children under 21 are entitled to E-3 derivative visas.
-E-3 spouses may apply for work authorisation upon arrival in the United States.35
+E-3 spouses are eligible for work authorisation incident to status upon arrival in the United States.35

 The year in review

 The year 2021 was one of significant changes, as the Biden administration replaced the Trump administration, and covid-19 restrictions eased as a result of the widespread global vaccination effort.
 The Biden administration rolled back several Trump era policies, but many of the backlogs across all case types continue to persist.
 As of mid-2020, global migration reduced by approximately 27 per cent, as a result of covid-19.36

 The covid-19 pandemic continues to affect migration, entry and exit policies worldwide, and immigrant and non-immigrant visa processing within the United States.